Bastigonzales/odin-recipes/README.md

 # odin-recipes

-A simple recipe site, using HTML Language and what i've learned so far in Odin Project.
+A simple recipe site, using HTML and CSS on what i've learned so far in Odin Project.